A fraction is a part of a whole

 Numerator / Denominator

-We call the top number the Numerator, it is the number of parts you have.
+We call the top number the Numerator, it is the number of parts we have.

 We call the bottom number the Denominator, it is the number of parts the whole is divided into.